 Cleaning and prepping wood furniture doesn’t have to be hard when you follow these simple steps.
 Inspect, repair, clean, and block stains.
 Taking these steps will ensure you get the best results with your paint job.

-Thanks for joining me today and I hope I enlightened you on a few things about the importance of cleaning wood furniture before painting.
-It has always been my goal as a furniture painter and blogger to help others learn how to create amazing finishes while having a good time doing it.
+Thanks for joining me today, and I hope I enlightened you about the importance of cleaning wood furniture before painting.
+It has always been my goal, as a furniture painter and blogger, to help others learn to create amazing finishes while having a good time.

 Until the next project, happy painting!